scharf/cv/MichaelScharfCV.md

 In order to do that, it is important for me to continue developing code myself.
-I see software development is a [craftsmanship] and **my passion is to create well crafted software by a learning team of professionals that is adding value for customers**.
+I see software development is a [craftsmanship] and **my passion is to create well crafted software with learning teams of professionals to provide the best value for customers**.

 -----